aholstenson/ataraxia/packages/ws-client/README.md

 import { Network, AnonymousAuth } from 'ataraxia';
 import { WebSocketClientTransport } from 'ataraxia-ws-client';

-// Setup a network with anonymous authentication const net = new Network({
+// Setup a network with a WebSocket client const net = new Network({
   name: 'name-of-your-app-or-network',

+  transports: [

+    new WebSocketClientTransport({
+      // URL to the websocket on the server
+      url: 'ws://localhost:7000',
+      // If using outside a browser, define how a WebSocket is created
+      factory: url => new WebSocket(url),
+      // Use anonymous authentication
       authentication: [
         new AnonymousAuth()
       ]
+    })

+  ]
 });

-// Add the websocket client
-net.addTransport(new WebSocketClientTransport({
-  // URL to the websocket on the server
-  url: 'ws://localhost:7000',
-  // If using outside a browser, define how a WebSocket is created
-  factory: url => new WebSocket(url)
-}));

-net.start()
-  .then(...)
-  .catch(...);
+await net.start();
 ```